vanadium-archive/go.ref/services/mounttable/btmtd/README.md

    * Metadata `m`: used to store information about the row:
       * Version `v`: The version changes every time the row is mutated.
 It is used to detect conflicts related to concurrent access.
-      * Timestamp `t`: The cell's timestamp is the node creation time.
+      * Creator `c`: The cell's value is the name of its creator and its timestamp is the node creation time.
       * Sticky `s`: When this column is present, the node is not automatically garbage collected.
       * Permissions `p`: The [access.Permissions] of the node.